thesteau/Programming-Syntax-Comparison/README.md

 Accessible via the following URL route:
 https://programming-languages-compare.herokuapp.com/api

-## Project Recreation and Analysis
+## Project Recreation and Code Analysis
 Details to recreate this project is presented below.
 However, microservices may differ or become deprecated over time.
-You may cite code snippets if and only if you have requested for my permission first.
-Otherwise, you do not have permission to present this project as your own.

 ## Data
 The database used is Firebase by Google.